Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: (Near) Minimax Error Rates

-that combines an $\ell_2$ loss and nuclear norm regularizer.
+that combines an $\ell_2$-loss and nuclear norm regularizer.

-It should be pointed out that there is a line of works on 1-bit or multi-bit matrix completion related to our results to be presented \cite{cai2013max,lafond2014probabilistic,klopp2015adaptive,cao2015categorical,bhaskar2016probabilistic}.
+In the literature, there has been a line of works on 1-bit or multi-bit matrix completion related to our results to be presented \cite{cai2013max,lafond2014probabilistic,klopp2015adaptive,cao2015categorical,bhaskar2016probabilistic}.
 While the referenced works commonly adopted a likelihood approach, our method is an essential departure and embraces some advantage, see a precise comparison in Remark \ref{rem8}.
-Because of such novelty, we include the result for sub-exponential $\epsilon_k$ in Theorem \ref{thm8}.

-Note that in the case of sub-exponential noise, the truncation of $y_k$ becomes unnecessary and so we simply set $\zeta_y=\infty$.
+Considering such novelty, we include the result for sub-exponential $\epsilon_k$ in Theorem \ref{thm8}, for which the truncation of $y_k$ becomes unnecessary and we simply set $\zeta_y=\infty$.